Day 1 — Lisbon, Portugal

 Day 9 — Bay of Douarnenez, France

 Today you have the opportunity to visit Locronan, France’s most picturesque medieval village.
 Once there, you will have a guided visit and will see the church with its 15th century stained glass depicting the passion of Saint Ronan.
-At Le Guillou bakery you can taste the traditional Breton butter cake known as “kouign amann” before watching a group of Breton dancers in their traditional costumes, introducing you to Brittany’s rich culture and identity.
+At Le Guillou bakery you can taste the traditional Breton butter cake known as “kouign amann”.

-You can also combine a visit to the medieval town of Quimper with a visit and lunch at a Crêperie in Locronan without the traditional folkloric presentation.
+You can also combine a visit to the medieval town of Quimper with a visit and lunch at a Crêperie in Locronan.
 In both towns you will have guided walks to see the architectural highlights.

 Day 10 — Saint-Malo, France

 Today you have the choice of different excursions: during the late morning we can visit the legendary Mont Saint Michel (a UNESCO World Heritage Site).
 After breakfast we will set off for this spectacular granite tidal island, situated on the border between Normandy and Brittany.
-Upon arrival, we will stroll through the narrow streets of the mediaeval village and up to the Abbey.
+Upon arrival, we will have lunch at a local restaurant before we stroll through the narrow streets of the mediaeval village and up to the Abbey.
 After descending back down to the village you will have free time for shopping or simply enjoying this special place before heading back to Saint-Malo.

 If you are interested in a special culinary aspect of the region, you might want to visit a salt meadow lamb farm near Mont Saint Michel.
 After learning about the salt meadow lamb –considered a delicacy because of the high salinity and iodine content of the pasture- you will be taken to a nearby restaurant where you will be served a gastronomic menu featuring the delightful salt meadow lamb.